docker-mailserver/docker-mailserver/docs/content/config/security/understanding-the-ports.md

     A related section or page on ciphers used may be useful, although less important for users to be concerned about.

-### TLS connections for a Mail-Server, compared to web browsers
+### TLS connections for a Mail Server, compared to web browsers

 Unlike with HTTP where a web browser client communicates directly with the server providing a website, a secure TLS connection as discussed below does not provide the equivalent safety that HTTPS does when the transit of email (receiving or sending) is sent through third-parties, as the secure connection is only between two machines, any additional machines (MTAs) between the MUA and the MDA depends on them establishing secure connections between one another successfully.